ember-cli/ember-cli-legacy-blueprints/README.md

 * `bower install`
 * `npm link`

-Because the nature of this project, it requires
+Because the nature of this project, it needs to be consumed by an ember-cli project to properly develop it.
+* Add `"ember-cli-legacy-blueprints": "*"` to your consuming project's `package.json`
 * From your project root run `npm link ember-cli-legacy-blueprints`

 ## Running